spacetelescope/jwst/docs/jwst/resample_spec/arguments.rst

 ``--pixel_scale_ratio`` (float, default=1.0)
     Ratio of input to output spatial pixel scale.

-    For spectral data, values greater than 1 indicate that the input pixels have a larger spatial scale, so more output pixels will sample the same input pixel.
+    Values greater than 1 indicate that the input pixels have a larger spatial scale, so more output pixels will sample the same input pixel.
 For example, a value of 2.0 means the output image would have 2 pixels sampling each input spatial pixel.
 If the input data has units of flux density (MJy/pixel), the output flux per pixel will be half the input flux per pixel.
     If the input data has units of surface brightness (MJy/sr), the output